 Chinese Exclusion 1882-1944

 Citation: Application for Visa, Ng Shee, 1931.
 Case file 2500/9086.
-RG 85 Records of the Customs and Immigration Service, National Archives at Boston.
+RG 85, Records of the Immigration and Naturalization Service, National Archives at Boston.

 --An act to execute certain treaty stipulations relating to the Chinese, May 6, 1882.
 RG 11, National Archives

 From 1882 to 1943 the United States Government severely curtailed immigration from China to the United States.
 This Federal policy resulted from concern over the large numbers of Chinese immigrants, competition with American workers and a growing nativism.
 As a result, an act (22 Stat.58) was enacted on May 6, 1882 to suspend immigration of Chinese laborers for ten years; permitted those Chinese in the United States as of November 17, 1880, to stay, travel abroad, and return; prohibited the naturalization of Chinese; and created a "Section 6" exempt status for teachers, students, merchants, and travelers.